SoftwareAG/c8y-docs/src/render/guides/users-guide/device-management/grouping-devices.html.md

 Smart groups can be created from the device list.

-1. To open the device list, click "All devices" in the navigator.
+1. To open the device list, click **All devices** in the navigator.
 2. Filter the devices in the list to select the desired devices.
 Refer to [Filtering devices](#filtering-devices) for details on filtering.
 3. Click **Create smart group** at the right of the top menu bar.
 4. Enter a name for the group and click **Create**.

 <img src="/guides/images/users-guide/smartgroup1.png" alt="Create a smart group" style="max-width: 100%">

-The new group will appear as a top-level group in the "Groups" menu of the navigator.
+The new group will appear as a top-level group in the **Groups** menu of the navigator.
 Smart groups can be distinguished by a small cogwheel in the folder icon.

 <img src="/guides/images/users-guide/DeviceManagement/DevMgmt_SmartgroupIcon.png" alt="Smart groups" style="max-width: 100%">

-In the "Sub-asset" tab you can adjust your selection and modify the filter settings.
+In the **Sub-asset** tab you can adjust your selection and modify the filter settings.

 To delete a smart group, click the menu icon and from the context menu select **Delete**.